Deferred Cyclotomic Representation for Stable and Exact Evaluation of q-Hypergeometric Series: Introduction

 Despite their fundamental importance, the evaluation of $q$-hypergeometric series remains computationally challenging.
 Exact symbolic approaches suffer from severe intermediate \emph{expression swell} \cite{Geddes1992, vonZurGathen2013}, since the rational functions grow rapidly in size with the summation range.
 Numerical evaluation, on the other hand, is limited by \emph{catastrophic cancellation}, where alternating sums of exponentially large terms lead to substantial loss of precision \cite{Higham2002, goldberg1991,ascher2011numerical}.
 These difficulties are particularly acute at roots of unity and in semiclassical regimes, where the \emph{condition number} of the summation grows rapidly with the parameters.

-These limitations reflect not only algorithmic inefficiency, but a deeper issue related to the underlying representation.
+These limitations are not only due to algorithmic implementations, but also reflect the algebraic representation in which the amplitudes are expressed.
 In conventional approaches, $q$-hypergeometric series are expressed as dense rational or polynomial functions of the deformation parameter $q$.
 This representation obscures the underlying multiplicative structure of quantum factorials and forces cancellations to occur only after numerical or symbolic expansion.
 As a result, both exact and floating-point computations are exposed to unnecessary intermediate complexity.

-In this work, we introduce a representation that is intrinsic to $q$-hypergeometric series, and separates its algebraic structure from evaluation.
+In this work, we introduce a representation that is naturally adapted to multiplicative structure of finite $q$-hypergeometric series, and separates its algebraic structure from evaluation.
 The central idea is to express quantum integers and factorials through their cyclotomic factorization and to encode the resulting expressions as products of the irreducible cyclotomic generators $\{q,\Phi_d(q^2)\}_{d \ge 2}$.
 We refer to this construction as the \emph{deferred cyclotomic representation} (DCR).
 Within this representation, each $q$-hypergeometric summand is encoded as a sparse vector of integers corresponding to exponents of the cyclotomic basis.
 As a result, all multiplicative operations reduce to integer arithmetic.

 The key conceptual shift is that the dependence on the deformation parameter $q$ is removed from the algebraic representation and reintroduced only at the level of evaluation.
 In this framework, a $q$-hypergeometric amplitude is not a function to be recomputed for each value of $q$, but the evaluation of a fixed combinatorial object under a family of projection maps.
 This perspective unifies exact symbolic computation, floating-point evaluation, and asymptotic limits within a single representation.